 Poetry Ireland is running a marketing, advertising and PR campaign to drive people to all of the events around the country which are listed on our website and we will also issue national and regional press releases to drive awareness of Poetry Day Ireland.

 Register your event

-Event registration opens in early Janurary 2017, and the deadline for inclusion in our Poetry Day Ireland brochure is Monday 13 March 2017.
-You can download the Poetry Day Ireland logo to use when promoting your event.
+Event registration is now open and the deadline for inclusion in our Poetry Day Ireland brochure is Thursday 1 March 2018.
+You can » download the Poetry Day Ireland logo to use when promoting your event.